ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

 Be sure edited cells do not have an invisible lead or end, otherwise Arctos will reject it.

-* You may notice the bulkload template has a large number of fields for parts, attributes, collector, etc. These are there only if you need them.
-You may or may not use them all and that is ok.
-They can be left blank or left out of the template.
+* The bulkload template has a large number of fields for parts, attributes, collector, etc. These are there only if you need them; these fields can be blank or omitted from the bulkload template.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tips**

-* The bulkloader only allows for four part attributes per part.
+* The bulkloader only allows loading four part attributes per part.
 If you need to add more attributes, consider bulkloading the records without parts and then bulkloading parts with the Part Bulkload Tool.

 * **IT IS VERY HELPFUL TO HAVE THE SINGLE DATA ENTRY PAGE OPEN WHILE ENTERING DATA INTO THE BULKLOAD DATA SHEET.**
 Much of the bulkloader works off of the single data sheet and many things are “text sensitive”, meaning Arctos will not accept your file if something does not already exist within Arctos (ie; agents, parts, attributes, etc) OR if something is spelled incorrectly.